1. What is Homespot?

 • If you have 2 children of the same sex aged 8 years or over they can share a bedroom if you wish.

 We recognise that some households may need a home that is bigger than the household size criteria allows; for example, an additional room may be needed because of a medical condition.
-Any professional recommendation for additional rooms will be taken into account in deciding what house size you qualify for.
+Any professional recommendation for additional rooms will be taken into account in deciding what property size you qualify for.

 Based on the household size criteria above, you will only be able to bid for properties that meet the needs of your household.